All Episodes

 And the economy is rigged.

-The American people know that the system is rigged against the middle class.
+The American people know that the system is rigged against them.

 The system rigged against the middle class.